nitibhatt/cka-study/README.md

 Here it is assumed that deployment is created prior to creating a service

 An alternative way to create a service is via a YAML file.

+How to find out the IP address of a Ubuntu VM?

+curl ipinfo.io/ip